Rubio says South Africa’s ambassador to the US 'is no longer welcome' in the country

 The South African government has denied its new law is tied to race and says Trump's claims over the country and the law have been full of misinformation and distortions.

-Trump said land was being expropriated from Afrikaners — which the order referred to as “racially disfavored landowners” — when no land has been taken under the law.
+Trump said land was being expropriated from Afrikaners, when no land has been taken under the law.

+The law allows the government to take land in specific instances where it is not being used, or where it would be in the public interest if it is redistributed.
+It aims to address some of the wrongs of South Africa's racist apartheid era, when Black people had land taken away from them.

 Trump also announced a plan to offer Afrikaners refugee status in the U.S. They are only one part of South Africa’s white minority.

-The Expropriation Act was signed into law by South African President Cyril Ramaphosa earlier this year and allows the government to take land in specific instances where it is not being used, or where it would be in the public interest if it is redistributed.

-It aims to address some of the wrongs of South Africa's racist apartheid era, when Black people had land taken away from them and were forced to live in areas designated for non-white people.

-Musk, who grew up in South Africa and heads Trump's Department of Government Efficiency, has highlighted that law in social media posts and cast it as a threat to South Africa's white minority.
+Musk, who heads Trump's Department of Government Efficiency, has highlighted the land law in social media posts and cast it as a threat to South Africa's white minority.

+Musk earlier this month also targeted South Africa's government over business decisions, saying in a post on X that it had opted not to do business with his Starlink “because I'm not black.”

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.